Boobs and Ballet

-Boobs and Ballet: a writing experience for women
+a group writing experience for women

 Has living in a female body ever been challenging, mysterious, confusing?
 Ever wonder what you really think about your breasts?
 Felt slightly confused by that thing called ‘being feminine’?

-Ready to start a conversation with your boobs?
+Ready to start a conversation

 Google ‘boobs’ and you get a page of websites about breast shape, lingerie sizing and maternity clothes.
 All of which seems to have everything to do with having breasts, but in fact does not.